Be the first to know when we put a new game on classic games arcade.

-The best Atari Pong game remakes that you never knew existed
+Curve Ball - The best Pong game remakes that you never knew existed

 Most hardcore gaming fans will be familiar with the original Pong title released by Atari back in 1972 just before the golden age of arcade games and labeled the first successful commercial arcade games.
 This classic piece of gaming history was a simple 2-player tennis simulation that involved two block paddles, a center dividing line and a ball.
 The game-play and controls were basic to say the least; players simply had to hit the ball back and forth without letting it hit the back of the screen on their side.
 At the time the hype surrounding this new form of entertainment kept gamers coming back for more, but after some time they soon tired of the repetitive motions and Atari began releasing follow up versions, like Quadrapong, Super Pong, Pin-Pong, Pong Doubles and most famously, Breakout.